 Designed as a portable speaker system, Yamaha’s PDX-31 is a subtly stylish, easy-to-operate gadget.
 Thanks to some smart volume monitoring (another newer feature), you’ll never blow out your ears setting your go-to Apple device in the charging cradle since it will automatically tune down or up to the previously used setting; the unit will power off when not in use; and incoming calls won’t rattle your listening session as music fades out and your ringer fades in.
 Bass production won’t knock your socks off, but crisp sound quality and presence make it an acceptable addition to any space you’d like a simple mobile music hookup.

-That said, unless you’re in need of having more than just your iPod rocking out at any given time, the system’s predecessor, the PDX-30, is a near identical solution that can be found for $40 cheaper than the PDX-31’s $169.95 asking.
+That said, unless you require more than just your iPod rocking out at any given time, the system’s predecessor, the PDX-30, is a near-identical solution that can be found for $40 cheaper than the PDX-31’s $169.95 asking.